doki-nordic/nrfxlib-1/nrf_rpc/doc/usage.rst

 After that, you can encode parameters directly into the buffer or use the `TinyCBOR`_ library.
 In the last step, the packet is sent using one of the sending functions: :cpp:func:`nrf_rpc_cmd`, :cpp:func:`nrf_rpc_cbor_evt`, or similar.

-After sending the command a response is received, so it has to be parsed.
+After sending the command, a response is received, so it must be parsed.
 There are two ways to parse a response.

 The first way is to provide a response handler in the parameters of :cpp:func:`nrf_rpc_cmd` or :cpp:func:`nrf_rpc_cbor_cmd`.